MikeiLL/mz-mindbody-api/README.txt

 Bugfix: Alphanumeric validity check was targeting object rather than string.

 = v2.6.3 =
-Bugfix: get_and_save_token from private to public to hook accessible.
+Bugfix: get_and_save_staff_token from private to public to hook accessible.
 Update npm dependencies as per DependaBot.

 = v2.6.2 =